 First of all: The town of Skagen is a part of this municipality.
-Skagen is the northernmost city in Denmark, famous for its beach where the two seas flow into each other.
+Skagen is the northernmost town in Denmark, famous for its beach where the two seas flow into each other.
 Skagen also has the most sunshine hours of any town in Denmark.
 In the past, the town was a popular place to live among artists, such as the famous Danish 19th-century painters.
 Nowadays it’s considered too remote for steady living, but people love to take a relaxing week in Skagen in the summer.

 The second reason is that Frederikshavn itself has an important port.
-Ships are coming in every day, and from Frederikshavn you can take cheap ferry rides to Sweden and Norway.
+Ships are coming in every day and from Frederikshavn, you can take cheap ferry rides to Sweden and Norway.
 Therefore, many Swedish and Norwegian tourists arrive here and many spend a night or two.

 Read our Frederikshavn travel guide here, and read more about the Frederikshavn-Gothenburg ferry connection here.

-The island of Bornholm is located a bit far from the rest of the country, and the people even if a significantly different dialect.
-Yet, Bornholm is undoubtably Danish, and it’s a part of the country that Danish as well as international travelers love to visit.
+The island of Bornholm is located quite a bit away from the rest of the country.
+The inhabitants even have a significantly different dialect.
+Yet, Bornholm is undoubtedly Danish, and it’s a part of the country that both Danish and international travelers love to visit.

-Bornholm arguably has the best weather of any place in Denmark, and there are many beautiful sights.
+Bornholm arguably has the best weather of any place in Denmark!
+There are many beautiful sights.
 It makes sense why it ranks among the top ten most visited places in Denmark.
 If we judge by quality alone, it should probably rank even higher!

 Hjørring is a municipality in the northern part of Denmark.
-While Hjørring is the largest town inside the municipality (and one of the oldest towns in Denmark), it is not the only reason for the high amount of tourists stopping by.
+While Hjørring is the largest town in the municipality (and one of the oldest towns in Denmark), it is not the only reason for the high number of tourists stopping by.

-Beach town Løkken is located within the Hjørring’s area, and it attracts plenty of tourists every summer.
-The most famous monastery in Denmark, Børglum Kloster, is also located in this municipality.
+Beach town Løkken is located within the Hjørring area, and it attracts plenty of tourists every summer.
+The most famous abbey in Denmark, Børglum Kloster, is also located in this municipality.
 Aside from that, the town of Hjørring is the host of the largest youth football tournament in the world – Dana Cup.
-It also has several cultural offerings, which undoubtedly plays a role.
+It also has several cultural offerings that undoubtedly play a role.

-The northern port town Hirtshals has plenty of ferries and cruises coming in – something that adds to the tourism in the municipality.
+The northern port of Hirtshals has plenty of ferries and cruises coming in – something that adds to the tourism in the municipality.

-Close to Vejle, although not within the municipality, you can visit Jelling.
-The Jelling stone monument is on the UNESCO World Heritage list and arguably the most important cultural sight in Denmark.
+Near Vejle, although not within the municipality, you can visit Jelling.
+The Jelling Stone Monument is on the UNESCO World Heritage list and is arguably the most important cultural sight in Denmark.

 Where are the tourists from?